CivicActions/guidebook/docs/04-how-we-work/agile-baseline/introduction.md

 # Introduction to the Agile Baseline

 The Agile Baseline documents the principles, processes, methods, and roles that underpin the way we do our work.
-This is a living document and is updated regularly by the CivicActions [#agile](https://civicactions.slack.com/messages/C02BGNDA4/) group.
+This is a living document and is updated regularly by the Civic Actions [#agile](https://civicactions.slack.com/messages/C02BGNDA4/) group.

 ## How to Use the Baseline